nklnkl/csc226-lab2/api/service/service.md

   - Services make minimal use of associative arrays as objects.
 Rather they transform given associative arrays into Class objects and use the methods set by the class.
+  - Services do not assume the applications using them, are aware of Object classes, therefore any data objects returned by a service class must be associative arrays.